imranahmedkhan/Quotes/README.md

 # Quotes

-Pick a random Motivational Quote Images from wallhaven and send to Telegram via telegram bot
+Pick a random Motivational Quote Images from wallhaven and send to Telegram via telegram bot.

 Pick a random filtered Fitness Images from wallhaven and send to Telegram